 If you too believe that Music should serve, please consider investing in as many copies as possible.
 We'll keep track of the Platoons adopted and make this the special event it deserves to be.
 Godspeed!
 S

 To order, choose STORMWORKS Chapter 13.
-HYMN to the MARINES.
+HYMN to the MARINES (Scroll).
 Also, please DOWNLOAD the Quicktime Movie for optional, (muted) projection at your concerts.

 And now, Michael's Reaction!